 How many disks you choose depends on the disk size chosen.
 You could use a single P50 disk or multiple P10 disks to meet your application requirement.
-Take into account considerations listed below when making the choice.
+Take into account considerations listed here when you're making the choice.

-For example, if an application requirement is a maximum of 250 MB/sec Throughput and you are using a DS4 VM with a single P30 disk.
-The DS4 VM can give up to 256 MB/sec Throughput.
-However, a single P30 disk has Throughput limit of 200 MB/sec.
-Consequently, the application will be constrained at 200 MB/sec due to the disk limit.
-To overcome this limit, provision more than one data disks to the VM or resize your disks to P40 or P50.
+For example, if an application requirement is a maximum of 250 MB/sec throughput and you're using a DS4 VM with a single P30 disk, the DS4 VM can give up to 256 MB/sec throughput.
+However, a single P30 disk has a throughput limit of 200 MB/sec.
+So, the application is constrained at 200 MB/sec because of the disk limit.
+To overcome this limit, provision more than one data disk to the VM or resize your disks to P40 or P50.

-Reads served by the cache are not included in the disk IOPS and Throughput, hence not subject to disk limits.
-Cache has its separate IOPS and Throughput limit per VM.
+Reads served by the cache aren't included in the disk IOPS and throughput, so they aren't subject to disk limits.
+Cache has its separate IOPS and throughput limit per VM.

-Remember, the Premium Storage disks have higher performance capabilities compared to Standard Storage disks.
-Therefore, if you are migrating your application from Azure IaaS VM using Standard Storage to Premium Storage, you will likely need fewer premium disks to achieve the same or higher performance for your application.
+Remember, the premium storage disks have higher performance capabilities compared to standard storage disks.
+If you're migrating your application from an Azure IaaS VM using standard storage to premium storage, you likely need fewer premium disks to achieve the same or higher performance for your application.

-High Scale VMs that leverage Azure Premium Storage have a multi-tier caching technology called BlobCache.
+High-scale VMs that use premium storage have a multitier caching technology called BlobCache.
 BlobCache uses a combination of the host RAM and local SSD for caching.
-This cache is available for the Premium Storage persistent disks and the VM local disks.
-By default, this cache setting is set to Read/Write for OS disks and ReadOnly for data disks hosted on Premium Storage.
-With disk caching enabled on the Premium Storage disks, the high scale VMs can achieve extremely high levels of performance that exceed the underlying disk performance.
+This cache is available for the premium storage persistent disks and the VM local disks.
+By default, this cache setting is set to ReadWrite for OS disks and ReadOnly for data disks hosted on premium storage.
+With disk caching enabled on the premium storage disks, the high-scale VMs can achieve extremely high levels of performance that exceed the underlying disk performance.

-Disk Caching is not supported for disks 4 TiB and larger.
-If multiple disks are attached to your VM, each disk that is smaller than 4 TiB will support caching.
+Disk caching isn't supported for disks 4 TiB and larger.
+If multiple disks are attached to your VM, each disk that's smaller than 4 TiB supports caching.

-Changing the cache setting of an Azure disk detaches and re-attaches the target disk.
-If it is the operating system disk, the VM is restarted.
-Stop all applications/services that might be affected by this disruption before changing the disk cache setting.
+Changing the cache setting of an Azure disk detaches and reattaches the target disk.
+If it's the operating system disk, the VM is restarted.
+Stop all applications and services that might be affected by this disruption before you change the disk cache setting.
 Not following those recommendations could lead to data corruption.

-To learn more about how BlobCache works, refer to the Inside Azure Premium Storage blog post.
+To learn more about how BlobCache works, see the Inside Azure premium storage blog post.

-It is important to enable cache on the right set of disks.
-Whether you should enable disk caching on a premium disk or not will depend on the workload pattern that disk will be handling.
-Table below shows the default cache settings for OS and Data disks.
+It's important to enable caching on the right set of disks.
+Whether you should enable disk caching on a premium disk or not depends on the workload pattern that disk is handling.
+The following table shows the default cache settings for OS and data disks.

 |Disk type||Default cache setting|

-Following are the recommended disk cache settings for data disks,
+We recommend the following disk cache settings for data disks.

 |None||Configure host-cache as None for write-only and write-heavy disks.|